 During painting operations, the control of vehicular activity on airport operation areas is of the highest importance.
 Airport management is responsible for vehicle operations to ensure aircraft safety during construction.
 This requires coordination with airport users and air traffic control.
 Consider the use of two-way radio, signal lights, traffic signs, flaggers, escorts, or other means suitable for the particular airport.
 Coordinate the selection of a frequency for two-way radio communications between the Contractor's vehicles and the air traffic control (ATC) tower with the ATC tower chief.
 At non-tower airports, ensure two-way radio control between the Contractor's vehicles and fixed-base operators or other airport users avoids frequencies used by aircrafts.
-Remember that even with the most sophisticated procedures and equipment, systematic training of vehicle operators, such as construction workers, even if escort service is being provided.
+Remember that even with the most sophisticated procedures and equipment, systematic training of vehicle operators is necessary to achieve safety.
+Give special consideration to training intermittent operators, such as construction workers, even if escort service is being provided.